Tesla Model Y audio review: An audiophile’s dream?

 Now one might think that the mids take a massive hit, but that’s anything but the case.
 The Model Y, much like its sibling the Model 3, delivers phenomenal class-leading mid-range reproduction.
 Unlike the Volvo XC40 Recharge, Kia EV6, Hyundai Ioniq 5, Jaguar I-Pace, BMW iX3, Audi Q4 e-tron, Mercedes EQA and even the Bentley Betayga Hybrid to name just a few other SUVs, the Model Y stands ahead of all of its competitors.
 The forward-sounding mids accurately portray male and female vocals, and don’t sound pushed back either.
 Truly remarkable.

-Moving onto the highs, they extend tremendously well, whereby they provide plenty of excitement.
-We’d suggest reducing the treble EQ by 0.5 dB in order to tail off the harshness that one might hear at louder volumes.
+Moving onto the highs, they extend tremendously well, by providing plenty of excitement.
+We’d suggest reducing the treble EQ by 0.5 dB to tail off the harshness that one might hear at louder volumes.
 Of course, that’s dependent on your hearing sensitivity.

-As for its soundstage, it’s very impressive, whereby leaving the ‘Immersive Sound’ on ‘Standard’ provides both a reference sound and one that’s more engaging than with the option fully disabled; dialling it to ‘High’ results in a loss of accuracy in the mid-range tones, as vocals are seemingly pushed back a slither.
+As for its soundstage, it’s very impressive.
+Leaving the ‘Immersive Sound’ on ‘Standard’ provides both a reference sound and one that’s more engaging than with the option fully disabled; dialling it to ‘High’ results in a loss of accuracy in the mid-range tones, as vocals are seemingly pushed back a slither.

 In comparison to the Model 3, however, Tesla’s larger vehicle has its rear speakers within the boot itself rather than the rear parcel shelf.
-This means sound has further to travel before it hits your eardrums.
+This means the sound has further to travel before it hits your eardrums, especially if you’re sat at the front of the cabin.
 As such, the Model Y is slightly less engaging than its saloon alternative or other SUVs that have more audio drivers at the rear of the cabin.
 To counteract this, Tesla could release a firmware update to include a dedicated ‘Rear Surround’ setting, a feature that’s found within a few rival systems.

 Our biggest complaint about the Model Y’s audio system isn’t actually of the speakers themselves nor the positioning but rather the cabin noise.
-Using a sound meter and with the larger 20″ ‘Induction Wheels’ fitted we recorded, 36 dBA at a standstill; 53-56 dBA, while driving at 20-30mph; 60-63 dBA, while driving at 40mph; and 70-73 dBA when at 70mph.
-When the windows are brought down, the level increases by roughly 12 dBA.
+Using a sound meter and with either the 19” ‘Gemini Wheels or 20″ ‘Induction Wheels’ fitted we recorded, 36 dBA at a standstill; 54-57 dBA, while driving at 20-30mph; 61-66 dBA, while driving at 40mph; and 71-74 dBA when at 70mph.

-Read next: Tesla Model 3 audio review: Better than the Polestar 2?
+Read next: New Tesla Model 3 audio review: Standard vs Long Range sound

 TotallyEV’s verdict on the Tesla Model Y’s audio system

-Granted the Model Y’s cabin isn’t as well insulated as the Model 3 nor does it produce that perfect sub-bass extension, but it is otherwise a faultless sound system and one that we’d say is class-leading.
+Granted the Model Y’s cabin isn’t as well insulated as the Model 3 nor does it produce a perfect sub-bass extension, but it is otherwise a faultless sound system and one that we’d classify as class-leading.
 Frankly, we can’t think of a better-sounding all-electric SUV.
+As such, the Model Y gets TotallyEV’s Audio Excellence award, and receives one of the highest ratings we’ve given to an in-car audio system.

 Find the best Tesla Model Y deals

-How would you rate the Model Y’s audio system over rival electric SUVs and the Model 3?
-Let us know in the comments section below or via social media; we’re on: YouTube, Instagram, Facebook, Twitter and LinkedIn.
+How would you rate the Model Y’s audio system?
+Let us know in the comments section below or via social media; we’re on: YouTube, Instagram, Facebook, X and LinkedIn.

 REVIEW OVERVIEW